-AP Spanish Language and Culture $\diamondsuit$
+AP Spanish Language and Culture 📀

-Grade Level: .11, 12
+Grade Level:11, 12

-Duration/Credit: .2 semesters/1 credit

-Recommended Preparation: .Spanish 103
+Recommended Preparation:UWHS Spanish 103 (Spanish 4)

-Graduation Content Requirement: .World Language
+Graduation Content Requirement: World Language

-Fees: .Fee for AP examination, approximately \$97
+Fees: Fee for AP examination, approximately \$125

 Course Description: This course is designed to help you develop your written composition and conversation skills using authentic materials and sources.
 The language of instruction is Spanish, and the curriculum follows guidelines set by the College Board.
 You will improve your ability to comprehend formal and informal spoken Spanish, expand your Spanish vocabulary and grasp of structure, enhance your ability to read Spanish language literature, write expository passages, and express ideas orally.
 You can expect 3-5 hours of homework per week.
 Spanish cultures will be studied through authentic materials and/or projects.
 Some colleges and universities award college credit for qualifying scores on the AP examination; others administer their own language placement examinations.
 Full participation in an AP course includes an expectation you will take the AP examination, for which you will be prepared throughout the year.